sungsujaing/Artificial_Intelligence_articles_and_tutorials/README.md

-# AL/DL/ML/DS articles and tutorials
+# Artificial Intelligence articles and tutorials

-This repository contains a collection of my articles on various topics of Artificial Intelligence and Deep learning research in python.
+This repository contains a collection of my articles on various topics of AI (also DL/ML/DS) research in python.
 Some articles contain code examples for demonstration purposes and the links to the full version of the corresponding code can be found in each article.

 ## Current list of topics
 * [**Exploring distributed training with Keras and TensorFlow data module**](#exploring-distributed-training-with-keras-and-tensorflow-data-module-or-code)